Holiday apartment rental contents insurance

 Katrin Straub

 Your holiday apartment is a valuable investment, but its furnishings are exposed to risks every day.
-A standard home insurance policy often doesn't cover damage when renting out and could cost you thousands of euros in the event of a claim.
-Find out how specialised contents insurance for your holiday apartment can provide comprehensive protection.
+A standard household contents insurance policy often does not cover damage during rental, and in the event of a claim it can cost you thousands of euros.
+Find out how specialised contents insurance for your holiday apartment offers comprehensive protection.

 The topic in brief and concise terms